sidwarkd/omega_js/README.md

   * Additional abstractions for various IO modules
   * Add ```setSource``` to LED so it can be bound to an input
   * Add ```blink()``` function to LED
+  * How to initialize pin state before setting it as an output

 ## License
 MIT